rougemeilland/FFXIVFishingScheduleViewer/docs/README_en.md

 To start it, select "Run" from the Windows Start menu or open Explorer.

 ### 2. About "Fishing chance list" screen
+注意事項
 - For the fish checked in the "Option" screen, a graph will be displayed showing when the time zone and weather conditions will be met.
 The following information is also displayed for each fish.
-  - Fishing spot to go
-  - Required fishing baits
   - Time when the fish can be caught (both Eorzea time and Earth time)
+  - A fishing spot where you can catch the fish
+  - Required fishing tackle
-  - Memo that is a hint for fishing (user can freely edit the memo on the "Options" screen)
+  - A note that gives hints on how to catch the fish (the note can be freely edited by the user in the "Options" screen)
 - By right-clicking on the fish item, you can edit the memo of the fish or hide the fish from the "Fishing chance list" screen.
-- "Discovery difficulty" is a unique ranking of this application and is a measure of "how difficult it is to meet the time zone conditions and weather conditions of the fish."
+- "Discovery difficulty" is a unique ranking by this application, and is a measure of "how difficult it is to meet the time zone conditions and weather conditions of the fish."
 Please note that it does not always match the difficulty level of the fishing itself.

 ### 3. About format of fish memo
 The memo initially set for each fish emphasizes the compactness of the displayed contents, so the notation is considerably omitted.
-A separate document explains how to read the part that seems to be particularly difficult to understand.
+The reading of the part that seems to be particularly difficult to understand is explained in [another document](AboutFishMemo_en.md).

 ***The fish memo can be freely edited by the user, and it is not necessary to edit it according to these notations.***